skanda-vijaykumar/Business-card-info-extraction/README.md

 run this script on your server or hardware.
 This has the VLM which receives image,processes the image and extracts the data and stores the image in an .xlsx and json file.

 ## Usage
+1. Run the python script at the server end. (main.py)
+2. Open the app.
+3. Enter the IP address of your server (1st time only)
-1. Open the app.
-Click an image of the business card.
+4. Click an image of the business card using the app.
-2. BOOM! image is sent to the server >> information is extracted >> extracted information is shown on your phone app.
+5. BOOM! image is sent to the server >> structured information is extracted >> extracted information is shown on your phone app.
-3. You can check the logs.
+6. At the server end information is stored in .xlsx and .json formats.
+Info is also saved in logs section of the app.